 Here's three geometry loci related to cyclic quadrilaterals which I found a few days ago while doodling with the dynamic geometry software, Sketchpad.
-Use the LINK buttons to go from one sketch to the other.
+Click on the Link to buttons at the bottom to go from one sketch to the other.

 Explore